 These sister cities are a hidden gem on the Gulf Coast.
 Rent a family condo right on the beach and spend the day relaxing.
 If you’re more adventurous, rent a “Cat Boat” and cruise around the bay looking for dolphins!
 Of course, there’s also plenty to choose from in the restaurant category, especially if you’re looking for seafood.
 Don’t be surprised, however, if your favorite restaurant ends up being something completely unexpected.
 My family loves the nostalgia and relatively low crowds we find in these friendly coastal towns.

 Traveling Mom Tip: Visit during “shoulder season” (October-December) for lower crowds and cheaper condo rentals.

 11. St. Simon’s Island, Georgia

-Beautiful beaches alone are a real treat, according to Liana Moore, Mountain TravelingMom, but pair that with history and authentic regional food and you’ve got one of the best places to travel in the eastern United States.
+Beautiful beaches alone are a real treat, but pair that with history and authentic regional food and you’ve got one of the best places to travel in the eastern United States.
 St. Simons Island is a quaint beach town, one of the Golden Isles, located on the Atlantic Coast of Georgia just north of Florida.
 Not only does the island have spectacular beaches, but also a deep history, authentic southern food and lots for a family to do.
 In addition to playing and relaxing on the beautiful beach, there’s a historic lighthouse to climb, tree spirits to search for via bikes built for two and more.

 Traveling Mom Tip: Don’t miss searching for ghost crabs on the beach after dark.
 Our kids were lucky enough to spot one.
 Their undulated excitement at actually seeing a ghost crab scamper across the beach to escape the beam of our flashlight was a pretty memorable experience.